KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 * reduced-motion and high-contrast support
 * persistent local accessibility preferences

-## User Control

-Users should remain in control of their browser experience.

-That may include control over:
+## Automated Decision-Making And Profiling

+The browser is not designed to make legal, employment, housing, credit, health, insurance, government-benefit, or similarly significant automated decisions about users.

+It is not designed to create behavioral advertising profiles.

+If a current-session AI health or runtime-status feature is present, it should be treated as a browser runtime indicator rather than a permanent user score or decision system.

+## Site Permissions And Profile Controls

+The browser may support:

-* browser settings
+* per-site permission settings
-* browsing history and bookmarks
+* profile creation and switching
-* site permissions
-* downloads
+* optional profile locking
-* saved passwords
-* supported streaming sessions
-* profile creation, switching, and recovery actions where supported
+* backup, restore, and recovery actions where supported

-* diagnostics export and supported privacy-safe diagnostics controls
-* update checks where available
-* uninstall data-removal choices
+Users should review site permissions carefully when a website requests sensitive access.

 If a user chooses to link a supported provider account such as GitHub, Discord, or Google to a browser profile, the user can generally revoke that provider access later from the provider's own account settings or authorized-applications page.

 ## Important Limitations

-No browser can control every part of the internet.
+No browser can make every website private.

 Websites, internet service providers, operating systems, extensions, VPN providers, search engines, streaming services, authenticators, payment services, and other third parties may still process information depending on how the user chooses to use the web.